 The Fear of Vulnerability

 I think the fear of vulnerability has been evident in my dating life.
 Right now, I see the beautiful people around me getting married, while I’m still trying to figure out dating.
-Which actually means, I’m still trying to figure myself.
+Which actually means, I’m still trying to figure myself out.
 Again, growing up I heard nice guys finished last, so vulnerability wasn’t a thing.
 You dated a girl for sex and maybe you cared enough for a longer relationship.
 A part of that is the unknown of a longer relationship.
-You have to be vulnerable to give your heart to someone not knowing if they will hurt it.
-There’s just so many unknowns.
+You have to be vulnerable to giving your heart to someone not knowing if they will hurt it.
+There are just so many unknowns.
 What if they don’t feel the same way as you?
 What if they cheat?
-All these negative questions make it easy for us to not even try to let our heart go.
+All these negative questions make it easy for us to not even try to let our hearts go.

-There are so many other scenarios in which we need to open up about.
+There are so many other scenarios about which we need to open up about.
 We also hear things like, “I have my own problems.
-I don’t need to hear about yours.”Things like loss of a love one, job loss, and other major events are common to all of us.
-If it is so common, why should we make such a big deal out of it.
+I don’t need to hear about yours.”Things like the loss of a loved one, job loss, and other major events are common to all of us.
+If it is so common, why should we make such a big deal out of it?
 That’s what we tell ourselves because of fear.
-It’s scary to put your heart out there, so instead we live in the comfort of keeping to ourselves.
+It’s scary to put your heart out there, so instead, we live in the comfort of keeping to ourselves.